clue/framework-x/docs/best-practices/controllers.md

     );
 });

+$app->run();
 $loop->run();
 ```

-While easy to get started, this will easily get out of hand for more complex
+While easy to get started, it's also easy to see how this will get out of hand for more complex
 business domains when you have more than a couple of routes registered.

 For real-world applications, we highly recommend structuring your application